Electromagnetics-Compliant Optimization of Dynamic Metasurface Antennas for Bistatic Sensing

 where $\T^{\rm T}\J\T$ and $\J_{\rm prior}$ represent the FIMs with respect to the observations and the available prior knowledge, respectively.
 Since only the clock bias is assumed to be random in $\widetilde{\boldsymbol{\xi}}$, it holds that $[\J_{\rm prior}]_{3G+2,3G+2}=\sigma_{\rm clk}^{-2}$ and all its other entries will be zero~\cite{keskin2022optimal}.
 Recall that the RX's position is not included in $\widetilde{\boldsymbol{\xi}}$, since it is assumed to be known at the TX, and vice versa.

 To assess the accuracy of the SP position estimates, we use the PEB as the performance metric, which is computed as:

-It is shown in the Appendix A that, under the second-order approximation of the DMA analog BF matrix $\W_{\rm TX}$ in~\eqref{eq: sec_order}, the elements of the FIM in \eqref{eq: FIM}, and consequently the PEB in \eqref{eq: PEB}, can be expressed to exhibit linear dependence on either the covariance matrix $\X \triangleq \F\F^{\rm H}$ of TX's digital BF matrix or the unconstrained unit-modulus analog weights in $\Q_{\rm TA}$.
+It is shown in the Appendix~\ref{App} that, under the second-order approximation of the DMA analog BF matrix $\W_{\rm TX}$ in~\eqref{eq: sec_order}, the elements of the FIM in \eqref{eq: FIM}, and consequently the PEB in \eqref{eq: PEB}, can be reformulated as affine functions of either the covariance matrix $\X \triangleq \F\F^{\rm H}$ associated with the TX digital beamforming matrix or a lifted matrix formed from the real-valued reactive tuning vector $\c$.